Covid 19 coronavirus: Experts slam fruit and vegetable washing advice

 "This would result in some foods going bad, and also the opportunity for any food-borne pathogens to grow and present a risk of food borne illness."

-The PMA A-NZ stressed it was important for consumers to adhere to the Federal Government's advice around social distancing, but not let it affect the way they shop.
+The PMA A-NZ stressed it was important for consumers to adhere to government advice around social distancing, but not let it affect the way they shop.

 "It's important to remember that the threat is not food or food packaging, but other people," Mahoney said.